oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud-b2b/create-opa-flow/create-opa-flow.md

 5. Click *Create*.
 A confirmation message shows that the process was created.

-Notice how the process is listed on the page and the Processes tab shows 1.

 6. Select the process to open it.

-The structured process editor opens.
-Start and end elements are already positioned on the flow for you.
+The structured process editor opens. **Start** and **end** elements are already positioned on the flow for you.
 There are two swimlanes and the BPMN elements palette is on the right side.

 7. Select the *Start* element activity and rename it to **Update PO**